Examples of how we can help you:

 Are you a carer who is struggling to look after a loved one?

 CAST’s carers’ advice worker can offer you individual support and advice to help you cope with your caring role.
-Additional support is available via our carers’ groups
+Additional support is available via our carers’ groups, including our male-only Purple Group.

 Do you need help managing money?